 Taper (1–2 weeks).
 Volume drops sharply while intensity stays.
 A few short, sharp efforts keep the neuromuscular system primed.
 Easy running fills the rest.

-This structure isn't unique to Kenya — Lydiard, Canova, and Renato have all articulated versions of it.
+This structure isn't unique to Kenya.
+Lydiard, Canova, and Renato have all articulated versions of it.
 What's distinctive about the Kenyan application is the commitment to the easy days being truly easy and the volume being genuinely high relative to the runner's capacity, even at the recreational level.
-The ratio of easy to hard running in a typical Kenyan-coached week is roughly 80/20, and that 80% is slower than most self-coached runners would tolerate.
+The ratio of easy to hard running in a typical Kenyan-coached week is roughly 80/20, and the running done in that 80% is slower than a self-coached runner would typically tolerate.

 Want to see how this applies to your own marathon build?